asascience-open/nextgen-dmac/README.md

 ![Prototype diagram](/docs/assets/prototype-diagram.png)

 ## Prototype Relationships

-The prototype system we are initially exploring is a combination of several open-source projects that we have set up in AWS.
+The prototype system we are initially exploring is a combination of several open-source components that we are configuring to run in AWS.
 This diagram illustrates the planned relationships between the components as well as the expected interactions by various user groups.

 ![Prototype diagram](/docs/assets/prototype-relationships.png)